 - Get your boiler serviced every year by a Gas Safe registered engineer.
-Do this before winter, in case the service shows that you need a new boiler - temporarily going without hot water and heating is bad news at any time of year, but especially in the colder months. - If you own your own home, you may qualify for a free annual safety check.
-These are for people over State Pension age who receive means-tested benefits and live with a disability or long-term health condition.
-The check consists of a basic examination but isn't a substitute for regular servicing. - If you live in a rented property and have a gas boiler, make sure your landlord has it safety checked every 12 months by an engineer registered with Gas Safe (although a safety check isn't as comprehensive as a full boiler service).
+Do this before winter, in case the service shows that you need a new boiler - temporarily going without hot water and heating is bad news at any time of year, but especially in the colder months. - If you own your home, you may qualify for a free annual safety check.
+These are for people who receive means-tested benefits and are over State Pension age, living with a disability or long-term health condition, or with children under five.
+The check consists of a basic examination but isn't a substitute for regular servicing. - If you live in a rented property and have a gas boiler, make sure your landlord has it checked for safety every 12 months by an engineer registered with Gas Safe (although a safety check isn't as comprehensive as a full boiler service).
 Your landlord is responsible for repairing your boiler if it's not working properly. - Consider getting boiler cover or home emergency cover if you're a homeowner.
-This can give you peace of mind that the cost of servicing or repairing your boiler will be paid, but it won't cover the cost of a new boiler.
+This can give you peace of mind that the cost of servicing or repairing your boiler will be paid, but it won't cover the cost of a new boiler. - If your boiler is over 12 years old, you might want to think about replacing it.
+This can save hundreds of pounds, depending on the type of property and boiler you have.
+Always use a Gas Safe registered installer when you're having work carried out on a gas heating system and ask the installer for help with setting the controls if you need it.